Nile Marr

 Nile Marr (born 21 February 1992) is a British musician and songwriter.
 After forming part of a trio named Man Made, he released his debut solo album Are You Happy Now? in 2020.
 He is the son of musician Johnny Marr.

 Career

 Marr started out as a solo artist, then as a duo with American singer-songwriter Meredith Sheldon, and then in the trio Man Made, alongside drummer Scott Griffiths and bassist Callum Rogers, with future tour manager for Blossoms, Dan Woolfie, as their sound engineer.
 They released their debut album TV Broke My Brain in 2016, although its constituent songs were written over a period of eight years.
+He most recently partnered with Kaylen Alan Krebsbach in a project referred to as Share with releases beginning in late 2023.

 Marr released a debut solo album in 2020, titled Are You Happy Now?
 "Part Time Girl" was released as its first single in 2019.
 "Are You Happy Now?" followed in June 2020, and "Teenage Kissers" in October.

 An EP, Still Hearts, was released on 24 April 2020.
 "Still Hearts" was its first single.
 Aside from the title track, there are two other tracks: "Hush" and "The Pusher".

 Marr added acoustic guitar and backing vocals on 7 Worlds Collide's 2009 album The Sun Came Out.
 He has also appeared on two of his father's albums: on 2013's The Messenger he plays as a soloist, while on 2014's Playland he adds backing vocals.

 Marr has toured extensively with German film score composer and record producer Hans Zimmer.

 His influences include John Martyn, Fugazi and Elliott Smith.